sunnyvalechha/Terraform/README.md

   Delete all configuration created through terraform

+Subcommands run with terraform:

+    list                List resources in the state
+    mv                  Move an item in the state pull                Pull current state and output to stdout push                Update remote state from a local state file replace-provider    Replace provider in the state
+    rm                  Remove instances from the state
+    show                Show a resource in the state

 # Providers

 Providers are plugins that helps terraform that where it has to create infrastructure, without provider it is not possible to create infra.